 The Doula program is an opportunity to make your pregnancy and birth experience the best

 and most memorable.
-The visits start in the seventh month of pregnancy and end about
+The visits start in the seventh month of pregnancy and ends around

 two months postpartum.
-The Doula program has limited number of openings, so be sure
+The Doula program has a limited number of openings, so be

 What is a Doula?

 "Doula" is a Greek word referring to an experienced woman who helps other women.
 The

 word has now come to mean a woman experienced in childbirth who provides continuous

 physical, emotional, and informational support to the mother before, during and just after

 (Klaus, Kennell and Klaus, Mothering the Mother, 1993)

 What services does a Doula provide?

 A doula's role is one of support to the parent, rather than a medical role.